Feudal Graph Reinforcement Learning

 \section{Feudal Graph Reinforcement Learning}

 A physical system can often be described as a set of entities and relationships among these entities.
-As a case study, we consider simplified structured agents~(robots), as those typically used in continuous control RL benchmarks~\cite{tassa2018deepmind}.
-Such agents are modeled as made of several joints and limbs which correspond to the actuators of a system to control.
-The following Section provides a framework for extracting and exploiting hierarchical graph-based representations to tackle the RL problem.
+As a case study, we consider structured agents~(simplified robots), as those typically used in continuous control \gls{rl} benchmarks~\citep{tassa2018deepmind}.
+Such agents are modeled as made of several joints and limbs that correspond to actuators of a system to control.
+The following section provides a method for extracting and exploiting hierarchical graph-based representations in \gls{rl}.